Orchard History

 The Meeting

 2019 started with the very welcome news that the Charities Commission has confirmed that Thundridge Community Orchard Trust is now a registered charity.
 This is the goal that the trustees have been working towards for eighteen months and it marks the end of the first chapter in the story of Jean's Orchard.
-Trust chairman, Neil Bell, describes here how this point was reached and looks forward to what happens next.

 In Memoriam